 The Greek philosopher Plato is credited with making the first reference to Atlantis in The Critias, in which he discusses political theories and philosophy.
-Ever since then, scholars have debated the actual existence of such a “lost civilization” and speculated over its whereabouts.
+Ever since then, scholars have debated the actual existence of such a “lost civilization” and speculated on its whereabouts.

 In the 19th Century, paranormal expert Edgar Cayce claimed he could channel the spirits of this lost civilization.
 He attributed to the Atlantis civilization a powerful crystal, which was the source of much of their technological superiority.

 Before Cayce, the 1882 publication of Atlantis: the Antediluvian World by Ignatius L. Donnelly stimulated much popular interest.
-Donnelly took Plato's account of it seriously and attempted to establish that all known ancient civilizations are descended from its high Neolithic culture.
+Donnelly took Plato's account of Atlantis seriously and attempted to establish that all known ancient civilizations are descended from its high Neolithic culture.